johnseto/SolisAgileManager/README.md

   low prices, set is value to just above the cheap price and it will guarantee that your battery always charges in the pricing 'troughs'.
 I set it to 15p/kWh when I'm on Cosy.

+* The `Charge if SOC below %` - this setting will maintain a particular minimum battery level.
+So for example, if you set it to 35%, then any time the battery falls below 35% at the start of a slot, that slot will be marked to Charge, regardless of price or PV availability.
+  Note - currently this is only checked once every 30 minutes (at the start of each slot).
+This will be made more granular in future.

 * `Battery %age for peak period`: set this is an approximation of how much battery you need to get you through the peak period of 4pm-7pm.
 If you have a small battery and use a lot of power in the afternoon, you might want this to be 100% - so it'll allow enough charging to get to 100% before the peak time starts.